How Much Does It Cost to Build an Online Marketplace in 2024

 Time and Money Estimation

-As you have understood, the cost of your marketplace may considerably vary depending upon the functional set you choose.
+As you have understood, the marketplace app development cost may considerably vary depending upon the functional set you choose.
 The development of the online marketplace requires coordinated efforts of different specialists and includes project management, UX and UI design, backend and frontend development, layout, and quality assurance.

 It will take up to 800-1000 hours to develop a website with the basic set of functions (like those mentioned above), and the development will approximately last for 3 months.
-The rough cost of the development of a basic functional set is $80K.
+The rough marketplace app development cost of a basic functional set is $80K.

 And if you decide to create a more complex solution or add some new functions to the already existing site, you will need to budget extra expenses, for example, 20-30 work hours for the development of notifications functionality or 80-90 hours for the browsing content functionality.
 A complex marketplace with a vast functionality may cost up to $180K.

-You can get more precise estimations by contacting our sales representatives.
-Our team has a solid expertise in the development of online marketplaces for different industries and various businesses, and we are ready to serve you with all our knowledge and skills!
+You can get more precise marketplace app development cost by contacting our sales representatives.
+Our dedicated team has a solid expertise in the development of online marketplaces for different industries and various businesses, and we are ready to serve you with all our knowledge and skills!